Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted.md

 ./statusAllRepos.sh
 ```

+At the time of writing this, the VM dowload links below refered to the latest VM release available from https://github.com/OpenSmalltalk/opensmalltalk-vm/releases.
+If not anymore, then use the corresponding link for the latest version.

 ## For 64 bits Linux running on AMD/Intel x64 hardware ##

 Note: For 32 bits Linux on Intel/AMD, use ```*_linux32x86_*``` vm and the ```*-32.image``` Cuis image.